 - Adjustable feed rate – this is by far the #1 feature overlooked, and which causes the most issues with damaged wood later.
 You NEED to have adjustable feed rates in a planer.
 Period.

-- Spiral head – along with adjustable feed rate, a spiral head will dramatically improve the planers quality as it only removes a sliver of wood at a time.
-More on this later.
+- Helical head – along with adjustable feed rate, a spiral head will dramatically improve the planers quality as it only removes a sliver of wood at a time.

 - Maximum width – easily the most frustrating feature of planers, the maximum width usually starts around 13″ and to move past 20″ will cost thousands of dollars.